Aged Care Sector Committee

 The Committee's roles and responsibilities are set out in the Committee's Terms of Reference.

-The Committee is chaired by an Independent Chair with membership comprising of representatives from across the aged care sector including:
+The Committee has an Independent Chair with membership comprising of representatives from across the aged care sector including:

 - peak bodies